Mayurifag/bets_accounting/README.md

 Application is requested by my friend as a better alternative for his spreadsheet about bets' win/lose statistics.

 Project is not production-ready, but is a proof-of-concept.
 Work is in progress.
-For example there is a mess with dotenv files now.
+For example there is a mess with dotenv files and the frontend needs some more checks for blank fields.

 ## How to launch
 **TL;DR:** `docker-compose build ; docker-compose up -d ; docker-compose exec app rails db:setup`